princewill/bundle-pricing-1/README.md

 ## Assumptions

 * Order entries do not contain quantities, instead repeated order entries can be included in an order.
 I found that simplifying the model in this way reduced the complexity of my implementation.
-* 3rd party Libraries are allowed.
+* 3rd party libraries are allowed.
 I used [joda-money](http://www.joda.org/joda-money/) to aggregate prices using the CAD currency unit.
+Looking back, this probably wasn't necessary and could have been achieved with Scala's BigDecimal alone.

 ## Possible Optimizations

 * Only use subset of bundles when recursing into order permutations.
-Only the bundles that were successfully applied to the order.
+Only the bundles that were successfully applied to the parent order.
-* Use imperative programming techniques to mutate state instead of FP & recursive implementation.
+* Use imperative programming techniques to generate order permutations by using a while loop and maintaining state.
+I chose an FP & recursive implementation as a first choice because it's more in line with "Idiomatic Scala".

 ## Bundle Pricing Resources
 * https://en.wikipedia.org/wiki/Product_bundling